mdn/content/files/en-us/web/api/performancescripttiming/windowattribution/index.md

 {{SeeCompatTable}}{{APIRef("Performance API")}}

-The **`windowAttribution`** read-only property of the {{domxref("PerformanceScriptTiming")}} interface returns an enumerated value describing the relationship of the container (i.e. top-level document or {{htmlelement("iframe")}}) the long animation frame (LoAF)-causing script was executed in to the window that the current document is running in.
+The **`windowAttribution`** read-only property of the {{domxref("PerformanceScriptTiming")}} interface returns an enumerated value describing the relationship of the container (i.e., either the top-level document or an {{htmlelement("iframe")}}) in which the long animation frame (LoAF)-causing script was executed, relative to the window running the current document.

 ## Value

 An enumerated value, which can be one of:

 - `"ancestor"`
-  - : The current document is a descendant of the document the script was executed in, embedded inside it in an `<iframe>`.
+  - : The current document is a descendant of the document in which the script was executed, embedded inside it in an `<iframe>`.
 - `"descendant"`
   - : The script was executed in a descendant document embedded inside the current document in an `<iframe>`.
 - `"other"`
   - : The location of the document the script was executed in could not be determined.
 - `"same-page"`
-  - : The script was executed in a version of the current document embedded inside the current document in an `<iframe>`.
+  - : The script was executed in a version of the current document embedded within the current document in an `<iframe>`.
 - `"self"`
   - : The script was executed in the current document.